andrewvaughan/template-core/.github/CONTRIBUTING.md

 #### Signed commits

-While [signed commits][sign-commits] aren't currently required, unsigned commits are considered deprecated.
-A requirement for signed commits is expected to be in place by mid-2024.
+You are required to [signed all commits][sign-commits] for acceptance into this Repository.

 It's possible that Project Maintainers _may_ have to squash unverified commits into verified commits during this transition to meet new project standards.
 If you use unsigned commits, this means you may potentially lose your